pymupdf/PyMuPDF/docs/faq.rst

 .. note:: The reconstruction of graphics like shown here is not perfect.
 The following aspects will not be reproduced as of this version:

    * Page definitions can be complex and include instructions for not showing / hiding certain areas to keep them invisible.
-Things like this are ignored by :meth:`Page.getDrawings` - it will always return all paths.
+Things like this are ignored by :meth:`Page.get_drawings` - it will always return all paths.

 .. note:: You can use the path list to make your own lists of e.g. all lines or all rectangles on the page, subselect them by criteria like color or position on the page etc.